 Bosse has published her research inter alia in the Journal of Common Market Studies, Geopolitics, Europe-Asia Studies, Cooperation and Conflict and with Manchester University Press.
 She frequently presents her work at leading think tanks in Europe, and has contributed to several commissioned studies for EU institutions.
 She regularly appears as an expert commentator in the media, including Euronews, Deutsche Welle, AFP, Libération or L1 Limburg.

+Dr Bosse is founder and coordinator of the research colloquium ‘The Politics and Governance of Administrative Reform in Central and Eastern Europe’, hosted and funded by the Netherlands Institute of Governance (NIG) (with Dr Veronica Junjan, University of Twente).
 She was visiting professor at the Diplomatic School of the Armenian Foreign Affairs Ministry in Yerevan (2013) and has been visiting professor at the College of Europe in Bruges since 2014, teaching a course on ‘The EU’s Eastern Partnership: Policy, Peoples and Regional Power Politics’.

-Giselle holds an MA degree from the College of Europe (Natolin) and a PhD from the University of Aberystwyth, UK.
+Bosse holds an MA degree from the College of Europe (Natolin) and a PhD from the University of Aberystwyth, UK.

 Recent research activities:

 - (2017).
 EU Normative Performance: A Critical Theory Perspective on the EU’s Response to the Massacre in Andijon, Uzbekistan.
 East European Politics, 33 (1): 56-71.

-- Workshop in Maastricht: ‘The Role of Non-State Actors in the EU’s Relations with Eastern Europe and Central Asia’, in cooperation with Michal Natorski (University of Liège) and Robin Dirix (UM), 28-29 April 2016.
+- (2016) Workshop in Maastricht: ‘The Role of Non-State Actors in the EU’s Relations with Eastern Europe and Central Asia’, in cooperation with Michal Natorski (University of Liège) and Robin Dirix (UM), 28-29 April 2016.